 For the recreational sector of the snapper grouper fishery, maintaining the current AMs under Alternative 1 (No Action) would not be expected to result in additional negative effects on recreational fishermen and for-hire businesses, other than inconsistency in AMs among all the species.
 For many of these species, establishment of a payback provision without a post-season AM under Preferred Alternative 3 would create an increased likelihood that an overage of the recreational ACL could reduce fishing opportunities in the following year.
-However, Sub-alternatives 3a-3c (Preferred Sub-alternative 3c being the least likely to trigger a payback and affecting recreational fishing opportunities in the subsequent year.
+However, Subalternatives 3a-3c (Preferred) provide some flexibility in how a post-season payback would be triggered, with Preferred Sub-alternative 3c being the least likely to trigger a payback and affecting recreational fishing opportunities in the subsequent year.
 The in-season closure AM for the recreational sector in Preferred Alternative 4 could have negative effects on recreational fishing opportunities and for-hire businesses for the stocks that do not have a recreational in-season AM in place.
 However, Sub-alternative 4a would reduce the likelihood of a recreational in-season closure.

 The Preferred Alternative 2 sub-alternatives may be associated with slight changes to the administrative environment based on the frequency with which each of the AM options for the commercial sector would be triggered.
 The payback provision under Preferred Sub-alternative 2c would be triggered less frequently than other alternatives under Preferred Alternative 2, resulting in the lowest direct effects on the administrative environment.
-The administrative impacts associated with Preferred Alternative 3 are largely the same as those under Preferred Alternative 2, when a species' recreational ACL has been exceeded.
+The administrative impacts associated with Preferred Alternative 3 are largely the same as those under Preferred Alternative 2, with the addition of continued monitoring for persistence of increased landings when a species' recreational ACL has been exceeded.
 Preferred Sub-alternative 3c is the least likely to be triggered among the Preferred Alternative 3 sub-alternatives.
 Preferred Alternative 4 is the most simplistic recreational AM considered under this action, but may result in the implementation of an AM more frequently than Alternative 1 (No Action).
 Overall, the administrative impacts of all the alternatives considered under this action, compared to Alternative 1 (No Action), are expected to be minimal.